CSU-CS150B/CS150B-Lab-Instructions/BeePractical.md

 ## Step 4: calc_minimums(filtered_data)

-Given the filtered_data from **Step 2**, yoou are going to calculate and return the minimum for each one of the 3 following columns in the table :
+Given the filtered_data from **Step 2**, you are going to calculate and return the minimum for each one of the 3 following columns in the table :

 - the Imidacloprid concentration (parts per billion).